Salvadel/soc-homelab-enviornment/setup/wazuh-setup.md

 ## Prerequisites

-Before installing Wazuh ensure Ubuntu Server - SIEM is fully installed, the static IP is configured, and the system packages have been updated.
+Before installing Wazuh, ensure Ubuntu Server - SIEM is fully installed, the static IP is configured, and the system packages have been updated.
 Full details are documented in [Ubuntu Server - SIEM Setup](siem-server-setup.md).
 Internet access through [pfSense](pfsense-setup.md) is required to download the Wazuh installation script.

 ## Installation